Flexibility case study- Generation

 Flexible Service products

 As the service is required following a network fault or unplanned network event, it consists of an Availability and Utilisation fee.
-By accepting an Availability fee, the farmer is expected to be ready to respond to Utilisation calls within 2 minutes.
-Dynamic availability windows are declared a week-ahead each Thursday for the following week (commencing Monday).
+By accepting an Availability fee, the farmer is expected to be ready to respond to Utilisation calls within 15 minutes.
+The availability windows are declared a week-ahead each Thursday for the following week (commencing Monday).
 Availability payments are credited when the service is scheduled and a Utilisation payment is awarded on delivery.
-The farmer can choose to receive dispatch instruction via Application Programming Interface (API), email, phone call or Electricity North West owned Remote Terminal Units (RTU).
+The farmer can choose to receive dispatch instruction via Application Programming Interface (API), email, or Electricity North West owned Remote Terminal Units (RTU).

 Subject to the delivery of Flexible Services, the farmer will invoice Electricity North West and will receive payment by bulk electronic clearing (BACS) by the end of the following month (after such invoice is received).
 More details on payment can be found within the terms & conditions of each Invitation to Tender.